19 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 In the case of pressure effects, a pressure force arises from the pressure acting over an area, i.e., for a point on the control surface then , the minus sign indicating that the pressure force acts inward for an outward-pointing

 (by convention).
-Therefore, following the same type of process used for the derivation of the momentum equation, then the work done by the pressure forces can be expressed as
+Therefore, following the same type of process used for the derivation of the momentum equation, the work done by the pressure forces can be expressed as

 (7)